RenegadeMinds/helloworld/Hello World C++.md

 CONGRATULATIONS!
 IT WORKS!

-Our next tasks are to make a move and then check the state of the game.
+Our next tasks are to check the state of the game and make a move.

 ## Trouble Shooting